 Checkpoint – Have key behavioral metrics improved this year?
 If not, what is the data revealing?

-The amount of metrics involved in marketing analysis can complicate matters quickly.
-It’s important to always return to the basis of marketing in general, which is conversions.
-The reason why roofing companies have websites to begin with, is to gain customers.
-To do so, all relevant metrics must lead to an ultimate goal; a conversion.
-Knowing this, conversion funnels should be established so that Google Analytics can track a user’s journey from website visitor to paying customer.
+The number of metrics involved in marketing analysis can complicate matters quickly.
+However, it’s crucial to continually return to the basis of marketing in general, which is conversions.
+The reason why roofing companies have websites, to begin with, is to gain customers.
+Therefore, all relevant metrics must lead to an ultimate goal; a conversion.
+Conversion funnels should be established so that Google Analytics can track a user’s journey from website visitor to paying customer.
 There’s more than one way to measure a conversion rate.
 Some examples include:

 - Page Conversion Rate: The rate by which individual page visitors become customers

 - Visitor Conversion Rate: The rate by which website visitors become customers